Scabies and pediculosis are two very common infestations that can affect children and have been described in human history for thousands of years.

 Patients with a head louse infestation present to the clinic because of the discovering of head lice or nits.
 The nits are in fact the eggs of the causative organism of pediculosis.
 Usually, parents and school teachers are the first to notice the head lice in the child’s head.
 Children who are old enough to give an adequate history usually complain of intense pruritus, especially at night time.
 Secondary bacterial infections are also common due to the scratching of the affected areas.

-The clinical diagnosis of head louse infestation is based on the presence of nits, nymphs or mature lice on clinical examination.
+The clinical diagnosis of a head louse infestation is based on the presence of nits, nymphs or mature lice on clinical examination.
 The presence of nits alone without the concurrent confirmation of the presence of live mature lice is not enough for the diagnosis of active pediculosis.

 When the hair is dry, the lice can move very quickly which makes it difficult to observe them.
 A simple trick is to simply wet the hair and use a comb.
 This approach will reveal a significant number of lice and their eggs which are usually enough to make the diagnosis of active head louse infestation.